survivejs/webpack-book/manuscript/building/01_source_maps.md

 Given webpack matches only `.js` and `.css` files by default for source maps, you can use `SourceMapDevToolPlugin` to overcome this issue.
 This can be achieved by passing a `test` pattern like `/\.(js|jsx|css)($|\?)/i`.

 `EvalSourceMapDevToolPlugin` accepts only `module` and `lineToLine` options as described above.
 Therefore it can be considered as an alias to `devtool: 'eval'` while allowing a notch more flexibility.

+## Changing Source Map Prefix

+You can prefix a source map option with a **pragma** character that gets injected to the source map reference.
+Webpack uses `#` by default that is supported by modern browsers so you don't have to set it.
+To override this, you have to prefix your source map option with it (e.g., `@source-map`).
+After the change, you should see `//@` kind of reference to the source map over `//#` in your JavaScript files assuming a separate source map type was used.

 ## Using Dependency Source Maps